SinonCuriosus/BNP_BuildingPairTradingModel/README.md

         price > EMA_long AND price > EMA_shor AND RSI > long_exit_rsi

         As long as we ensure that the entering momment was in a completely oversold condition we can be convicted of dropping it only once we detect and overbought condition.
-If the fundamentals are kept strong it also gives some insurances to our investors (given the companies selected in the second scenario).
+If the fundamentals are kept strong it also gives some insurances to our investors (given the companies selected in the second model- the one that integrated Fundamental Analysis).

         2. Short